medienworx/mwk-bx-slider/README.md

 -----------------------------

-### Commercial License
+### Commercial license
 -----------------------------
-you can order a licences for 39 EUR + VAT by support@medienworx.eu
+you can order a licence for 39 EUR + VAT by support@medienworx.eu